- Picnic Area

 The Peoples' Crossing Trailhead provides access to the network of Red Rocks Trails.
 The new name for the trailhead was developed by representatives from federally recognized American Indian Tribes.
-This new name is the result of community members who created Boulder’s Indigenous Peoples Day Resolution and guidance American Indian Tribal Nation representatives.
+This new name is the result of the city's Indigenous Peoples Day Resolution.
+In 2016, in collaboration with community members and the Human Relations Commission, Boulder City Council adopted Resolution No. 1190, a resolution declaring the second Monday of October of each year to be Indigenous Peoples Day.

 The name has several meanings for Tribal Nations who developed the name, including: